ViewComponent/view_component/docs/CONTRIBUTING.md

 ## Documentation

+### Previewing changes locally

 1. Navigate to `/docs`.
 1. Configure and install the dependencies: `bundle`.
 1. Run Jekyll: `bundle exec jekyll serve`.
 1. Open the docs site at `http://127.0.0.1:4000/`.
 1. If making changes to the API, run `bundle exec rake docs:build` to generate `docs/api.md` from YARD comments.

+### Style guidelines

+- Keep it short.
+- Avoid unclear antecedents.
+Use `the method name is too long` instead of `it is too long`.
+- Avoid `you`, `we`, `your`, `our`.
+- Write in the [active voice](https://writing.wisc.edu/handbook/style/ccs_activevoice/).
+Avoid the passive voice.

+Don't be afraid to ask for help!
+We recognize that English is not the first language of many folks who contribute to ViewComponent.

 ## Releasing